 If you're looking to buy a cot bed for your little one, there are a few rules and regulations to follow before buying it including some hidden dangers which its best you are aware of.

-Cot bed safety is always a parents’ biggest concern.
+Cot bed safety is always a parents’ biggest concern, especially because of the concerns over dangers such as SIDS.
 We’ll spend hours trawling websites for the five-star kids products and pour over reviews and recommendations before parting with our cash, in the knowledge that we’re making the best possible choices for our child.
 Unfortunately, however, sometimes companies can get it wrong.

 When it comes to buying a cot bed for your little one, it really is best to make sure its as safe and as practical as possible.
 It’s all about keeping your baby safe and comfortable so they have the best sleep possible.

 Here are three crucial cot bed checks you really must do before buying to make sure you’ve got the best cot bed safety possible.

 1. Width between bars

 The space between the bars should be no more than 6.5cm to prevent your baby from getting stuck.
 This is particularly important to remember when buying a second hand cot bed, which might not adhere to the latest safety standards.